 Unified Metrics, Traces, and Logs

 OpenTelemetry is defining unified specs for Metrics, Traces, and Logs.
 Unified is essential to unlocking the power of these separately generated measurements and events.
-Because OpenTelemetry defines standard conventions for attributes and resources associated with these events, applications and infrastructure stacks that utilize OpenTelemetry will gain vendor agnostic distributed tracing and metric superpowers through the entire application and infrastructure stack.
+OpenTelemetry defines standard conventions for attributes and resources associated with events.
+Applications and infrastructure stacks that use OpenTelemetry gain vendor agnostic distributed tracing and metric superpowers through the entire stack.

 Understanding metrics, traces, and logs with this deep context connects everything.

 There is an API library and SDK library written natively in every major programming language which are the implementations of the OpenTelemetry specification.
 The API and SDK libraries have different purposes and are used by different developers and are thus deliberately separate libraries.